Centr LLC

-Centr is a fitness and wellness company founded by Chris Hemsworth in 2019.
+Centr LLC is a fitness and wellness company founded by actor Chris Hemsworth in 2019.
 Originally launched as a subscription-based app providing personalized programs in fitness, nutrition, and mindfulness, Centr expanded into fitness equipment after its acquisition by HighPost Capital in 2022 and subsequent merger with Inspire Fitness.
-The brand now develops both digital and physical wellness solutions, including home gym equipment.
-Centr is also the official equipment partner of HYROX, an international fitness race series, providing certified training gear for gyms, competitions, and athletes worldwide.
+The brand now develops health and fitness products, including home gym equipment.

 History

-Centr was launched in February 2019 as a digital health and fitness platform, designed to give users access to Hemsworth’s team of trainers, chefs, and wellness experts.
-The app offered guided workouts, meal planning, and mindfulness content, quickly gaining attention due to Hemsworth’s global profile.
+Centr was launched in February 2019 as a digital health and fitness platform offering advice from Hemsworth's team of trainers, chefs, and other experts.
+The app offered guided workouts, meal planning, and mindfulness content.

 In March 2022, Centr was acquired by HighPost Capital, a private equity firm co-founded by Mark Bezos.
 At the same time, HighPost also acquired Inspire Fitness, a manufacturer of home gym equipment.
-The two companies were merged, expanding Centr’s business model from digital-only services to include branded fitness equipment.
+The two companies were merged, expanding Centr's business model from digital-only services to include branded fitness equipment.

-HYROX partnership

-In 2023, Centr became the official equipment partner of HYROX, an international fitness race that combines endurance and functional strength events.
-Through this partnership, Centr and Inspire Fitness provide HYROX-certified training equipment, such as sleds wall balls, and other functional training tools.
-The collaboration extended Centr’s reach into competitive fitness and positioned the brand as both a digital platform and a hardware supplier for large-scale fitness competitions.
+In 2023, Centr became the official equipment partner of Hyrox, an international fitness race that combines endurance and functional strength events.
+Through this partnership, Centr and Inspire Fitness provide training equipment.